mtik00/free-game-notifier/README.md

     mkdir ./sfn_cache && touch ./sfn_cache/app_cache.json && chmod -R 666 ./sfn_cache

 This will allow you to persist the application cache on your local file system.
 You can also create a Docker volume and modify docker-compose as needed.

+## Periodic Runs

+One way you can run this job periodically is by using a `cronjob` on the server combined with `docker-compose`.

+    # Run a job every morning at 9:00AM
+    0 9 * * * cd <docker compose directory> && docker-compose run --rm sfn > <docker compose directory>/log.txt 2>&1

+You can add those lines to cron by using `crontab -e` (assuming a POSIX operating sysetem).
+Replace `<docker compose directory>` with the location you are storing `docker-compose.yml`.
+The cron line above also creates/appends a log file named `log.txt` in the same directory.